Mohankumarpilli/LifeSkills/Prevention of Sexual Harassment.md

 # Prevention of Sexual Harassment

-## What are the types of sexual harassment?
+## What kinds of behaviour cause sexual harassment?

 1. **Verbal Harassment**:
    Saying disrespectful words to someone.